 To ensure the smooth running of online payments, the company is responsible for providing its customers with appropriate solutions, combining security and simplicity!

 When paying online, the total price must be indicated, taking into account taxes, any additional costs, and delivery,

 Once the payment has been made, the company has a maximum period of 30 days to deliver the order,

 The consumer has a right of withdrawal of 14 days from receipt of his purchase.
 This can therefore be canceled without justification during this period, and must be reimbursed in full by the company,

-When purchasing by credit card, the merchant site may legitimately ask you for your card number, its expiry date, and the cryptogram made up of 3 digits on the back of it.
+When purchasing by credit card, the merchant site may legitimately ask you for your card number, and its expiry date.

 Today, making an online payment is no riskier than a physical purchase.
 At the same time, the platforms are becoming simpler, both for companies and consumers.
 These payment methods are now integrated into the daily life of Internet users!